Hestrie Cloete: Personal life

 Cloete grew up under her maiden name Storbeck in the small railway town of Coligny with her mother Martie and father Willem.
 She divorced her first husband in 2004 and married Afrikaans singer Jurie Els on 30 September 2005, gave birth to a daughter Chrizette on 5 October 2006 and moved to New Zealand early in 2008.
 Hestrie and Jurie's son Jason John Els was born in New Zealand on 23 July 2008.
-The couple resides in Bayview, Auckland on the North Island and Hestrie is a property manager while Jurie still pursues his music career and has a small business Retro Records which sells collectible 2nd hand Pop and Rock vinyl records.
+The couple resides in Millwater, Silverdale, Auckland on the North Island and Hestrie is a sport store manager while Jurie owns a small business Retro Records which sells Pop and Rock vinyl records.